-Over the course of the 1600s, distilling expanded as did the demand for spirit beverages.
-Thus, liquor in the 17th century expanded significantly.
+Over the course of the 1600s, distilling expanded as did the demand for spirits.
+Thus, liquor in the 17th century expanded greatly.

-- Almost every important town from Massachusetts to the Carolinas had a rum distillery to meet the local demand, which had increased dramatically.
+- Almost every important town from Massachusetts to the Carolinas had a rum distillery to meet the local demand.
+It had increased greatly.
 Rum was often enjoyed in mixed drinks, including flip.
-This was a popular winter beverage made of rum and beer sweetened with sugar and warmed by plunging a red-hot fireplace poker into the serving mug.4
+This was a popular winter beverage made of rum and beer sweetened with sugar.
+It was warmed by plunging a red-hot fireplace poker into the serving mug.4

 - The Dutch discovered that fortifying wine with distilled spirit prevented it from spoiling.5